6 Health Benefits Of Eating Almonds While Breastfeeding

 One serving of almonds equals one ounce, ¼ cup, or about 23 almonds (1).

-1. Nuts, especially almonds, are often regarded to serve as galactagoguesiXSubstances that promote human milk production .
-By including almond or almond milk in your postnatal diet, you can effectively improve breast milk quality and quantity.
-Women suffering from the problem of poor lactation are often advised to increase their intake of almonds to stimulate their milk production naturally!
+1. Nuts, especially almonds, are often regarded to serve as galactagoguesiSubstances that promote human milk production .
+By consuming almond or almond milk while breastfeeding, you can effectively improve breast milk quality and quantity.
+Women with lactation problems are often advised to increase their intake of almonds to stimulate their milk production naturally!

 1. As a breastfeeding mother, you must be having a tough time nursing the baby and managing the maternal chores.
 Almonds are a must-have energy food for you that can help you fight fatigue.